tabatkins/parse-css/README.md

 and the CSS Syntax spec has dramatically shifted since I last updated.
 If you would like to use the current parser, find the April 1 2013 commit, as it's the last good commit.
+The parser is still *mostly* correct at that point;
+in general, it's far more correct than virtually any other JS parser in use.

 I plan to update this to the current CSS Syntax spec soonish, but don't know exactly when that will be.